Left to Suffer

 Left to Suffer is an American deathcore band formed in Atlanta, Georgia in 2019.
-The band consists of vocalist Taylor Barber, bassist Christian Nowatzki, guitarists Peter Higgs and Jacob Gordon, and drummer Alex Vavra.
+The band consists of vocalist Taylor Barber, bassist Michael Guglielmi, guitarists Peter Higgs and Jacob Gordon, and drummer Zach Allard.
 Left to Suffer released their debut album, A Year of Suffering, in 2020.
 In 2023, they released Feral, their second full-length album.
 Their third studio album, Leap of Death, was released in 2024.
+They are scheduled to release their fourth album, entitled Unwelcome Guest, on October 9th this year.

 History

 Early years and A Year of Suffering (2019–2022)

 Left to Suffer was formed in Atlanta, Georgia in 2019.
 They released their first single, "Burden", with then-Lorna Shore vocalist CJ McCreery (who is now the current vocalist for Immortal Disfigurement).
 They went on to release their debut album, A Year of Suffering, in 2020.

 In January 2021, drummer Levi Dunn left the band amicably to pursue a career as a tattoo artist.
 Shortly afterwards, Alex Vavra was brought on as the group's new drummer.

 In April 2021, Left to Suffer released their On Death EP.
 On Death was the band's breakthrough release, and featured guests from bands including Crystal Lake, Alpha Wolf, and Chelsea Grin.
 Shortly after releasing the EP, they also released an audiobook based around its lyrics and themes.
 In October 2021, Left to Suffer collaborated on a single titled "D.N.R.", which featured Lorna Shore vocalist Will Ramos and Ov Sulfur vocalist Ricky Hoover.

 In July 2022, the band self-released a six-song EP titled And Dying Forever.
 And Dying Forever was mixed by Emmure's Joshua Travis.
 Left to Suffer then spent the month of October touring the United States with Carnifex.
 In November 2022, they performed a show in Atlanta with fellow Atlantan band Woe, Is Me.
 In April and May 2023, the band toured across North America with Chelsea Grin and Carnifex, performing as support along with Ov Sulfur.